greattechpk/javascript-terminal-game/README.md

 General other features to be added include:

--Pathing live render update
+- Pathing live render update
--Tab completion
+- Tab completion

 ## Game Rules